Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST ARBITRARY_TIME -->

-We can use [buffer] operator on a flow to run emitting code of `foo()` concurrently with collecting code, as opposed to running them sequentially:
+We can use a [buffer] operator on a flow to run emitting code of `foo()` concurrently with collecting code, as opposed to running them sequentially:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">